 A Dark Coloured Suit

-In winter, colour doesn’t die with your suntan.
-It just takes on a darker note, and that rule extends to your tailoring rotation.
+Contrary to popular thought, colour doesn’t have to die along with your suntan in winter.
+It should, however, take on a darker note, and that rule extends to your tailoring rotation too.

-It’s true what they say: you can tell a lot about a man by the shoes on his feet – especially if his idea of formal footwear is a square-toed loafer in tan that should never have made it past 1997.
+It’s true what they say: you can tell a lot about a man by his shoes.
+Especially if his idea of formal footwear is a square-toed loafer in tan that should never have made it past 1997.

 A Beanie Hat

-For whatever reason, certain hats lay claim to some of the worst trend moments of modern times: bowlers, slouch hats, need we even mention the trilby?
-A classic, well-fitting beanie, however, has never been subject to such ridicule (assuming you’re not thinking about a Craig David number).
+Certain hats are responsible for some of the worst style moments in modern times: bowlers, slouch hats, need we even mention visors?
+A classic beanie, however, has never been subject to such ridicule.

-Enduring season after season, this simple winter accessory has become a menswear essential.
+Enduring season after season, this simple skull cover is a bona fide menswear essential.
 And, like a scarf, it’s an easy way to introduce some colour to a look.
-Just stay well clear of anything Noddy might wear.
+Just stay well clear of anything with a bobble that Noddy might wear.

-First worn by Queen Victoria for her royal garden jaunts, Chelsea boots are all the proof you need that gender-neutral dressing can be royally stylish.
+First worn by Queen Victoria for her garden jaunts, Chelsea boots are all the proof you need that gender-neutral dressing is most certainly ‘a thing’.

 Like all good crafts, the art of layering is a hard skill to master if you don’t have the right tools.
 Consider the humble overshirt your perfect starter kit for winter.

-The workwear staple grafts over a T-shirt, under a jacket, over a sweatshirt or in any combination of those to create an outfit.
-Stick to staple autumn/winter colours for maximum versatility and prioritise heavier fabrics such as wool, denim or cotton twill to add some much-needed ballast to your cold-weather looks.
+The workwear staple grafts over a T-shirt, under a jacket, over a sweatshirt and in any combination of those pieces to create an outfit.
+Stick to muted colours for maximum versatility and prioritise heavier fabrics such as wool, denim or cotton twill to add some much-needed ballast to your cold-weather looks.

 A Weekend Bag

 Chasing the summer sun?
 Lucky you.
-But without the correct luggage it’ll look like you’re off to a Travelodge in Telford rather than a week in Thailand.
+But without the correct luggage, it’ll look like you’re off to a run-down B&B in Telford rather than a week in Thailand.

-A weekend bag – long a menswear necessity – is perfect for city breaks, overnight business trips and even as a carry-on for long haul.
-And if you go classic on the design, there’s no reason why it can’t join you for the nine-to-five.
+A weekend bag is perfect for city breaks, overnight business trips and even as a carry-on for long-haul flights.
+And if you go classic on the design, there’s no reason why it can’t join you for the nine-to-five too.
 If your budget doesn’t stretch to leather, look for accents instead, and pick a shade that’ll chime with most things in your wardrobe.

-Patterned shirts needn’t read over-50s single nights at your local.
-Shop wisely and you can craft a look that’s a long way off retirement.
+Printed shirts needn’t read over-fifties single night at the local pub.
+Shop wisely and it’s entirely possible to craft a look that’s a long way off retirement.

 A Shawl Collar Cardigan

-The peacoat is possibly the best thing we’ve ever gotten from the naval profession (apart from, y’know, daytime drinking and ‘mum’ tattoos).
+The peacoat is possibly the best thing we men have ever gotten from the naval profession (well, after daytime drinking and ‘mum’ tattoos, that is).

-Sailors from both sides of the pond have sheltered behind the peacoat since as early as the 1700s, and the double-breasted, broad lapelled design lends itself well to colder months (even if the only voyage you have planned is a poorly navigated pub crawl).
-Stick to true blue tones, and you have a staple that makes for plain sailing with jeans and knitwear or smart-casual commuter looks.
+Sailors from both sides of the Atlantic have sheltered under this cropped, collared coat since as early as the 1700s.
+Today it comes in various styles, but it’s arguably the double-breasted, broad-lapelled design that lends itself best to the colder months.
+Stick to true blue tones for plain sailing with jeans and knitwear or smart-casual commuter looks.

-Bare mankles in summertime may be as divisive as Brexit, but the people are united for winter: put some socks on.
+Bare mankles in summertime may be as divisive as blue cheese, but it’s fair to say the people are united for winter: put some socks on.
 Warm ones.

-- He By Mango 2 Pack Flecked Chunky-knit Socks
+- He By Mango 2 Pack Ribbed Socks

-Gilets have, quite unfairly, been labelled as toff-wear.
+Gilets, until recently, were quite unfairly labelled almost exclusively as toff-wear.
 But the winter-friendly piece has graduated beyond country manors and worryingly interwoven family trees.